Arsenalist/zararsiddiqi/content/zettelkasten/avoiding-duplication-in-state-management.md

 ```
 _my-component.html_
 ```
-Language being used is {language}
+Language being used is {{ language }}
 ```

-This type of code is common and should be avoided as it violates the Don't Repeat Yourself (DRY) principle.
+This type of code is common and should be avoided as it violates the [Don't Repeat Yourself (DRY) principle](https://wiki.c2.com/?XpSimplicityRules).
 It's subtle but the violation comes from having to maintain the value of the language in two places: the store and the component.

 The above makes for wonky tests as well, because we end up doing something like this: